anhnt2407/anhnt2407.github.io/_pages/publications.md

 1. T. A. Nguyen, D. S. Kim, and J. S. Park, “A Comprehensive Availability Modeling and Analysis of a Virtualized Servers System Using Stochastic Reward Nets,” Sci.
 World J., vol. 2014, pp. 1–18, 2014, DOI: 10.1155/2014/165316, (SCIE In 2014, JCR.Q3.Eng, IF2014 = 1.73)

-[1] T. A. Nguyen, D. S. Kim, and J. S. Park, “A Comprehensive Availability Modeling and Analysis of a Virtualized Servers System Using Stochastic Reward Nets,” Sci.
-World J., vol. 2014, pp. 1–18, 2014, doi: 10.1155/2014/165316.

 # Book chapter:

 2. T. A. Nguyen, D. Min, and E. Choi, “Stochastic Reward Net-based Modeling Approach for Availability Quantification of Data Center Systems,” in Dependability Engineering, F. P. García Márquez, Ed.
 Rijeka: InTech, 2018.
 DOI: 10.5772/intechopen.74306